chef/automate/components/docs-chef-io/content/automate/ha_deploy_aws.md

 The Chef Automate HA deployment using AWS creates the following network resources:

-- Three instances for ElasticSearch node.
+- Three instances for OpenSearch node.

 - Three instances for PostgreSQL node.